How I Booked Lufthansa First Class with Points (And How You Can Too)

 Deciding Between Aeroplan and LifeMiles

-When my dates got closer, I knew exactly which flights to watch for and which program (Aeroplan or LifeMiles) to use to get the best value.
-For example:
+So for example, based on my research, I knew exactly which flights to watch for and which program (Aeroplan or LifeMiles) to use to get the best value:

 Now that you’ve got a handle on your research, let’s move to the next step.